HEY, I’M SOPHIE!

 THE ARTIST

-As a graduate of Winchester School of Art (2017, First Class in Illustration), my final project explored creativity as a tool for problem-solving, which perhaps provided the underpinning for my open-ended and experimental approach to art today.
-But regardless of origin, this approach has allowed me to enjoy successful collaborations with musicians such as George Ezra and Pentire, as well as recognition from artists including Mr Doodle, who voted for my winning entry to the Slowdown Blanket Competition (2025).
+I graduated from Winchester School of Art in 2017 with a First Class in Illustration.
+My final project explored creativity as a tool for problem-solving — something that quietly underpins the open-ended, anything-goes approach I still work with today.
+That approach has led to collaborations with George Ezra and Pentire, and recognition from Mr Doodle, who voted for my winning entry to the Slowdown Blanket Competition in 2025.

 THE PHOTOGRAPHER